Naresh Patel: Career

 Patel won from Gandevi Assembly constituency representing the Bharatiya Janata Party in the 2022 Gujarat Legislative Assembly election.
 He polled 131,116 votes and defeated his nearest rival, Ashok Patel of the Indian National Congress, by a margin of 93,166 votes.
 He first became an MLA winning the 2017 Gujarat Legislative Assembly election by a margin of 57,261 votes.
+Patel also contested Gujarat Legislative Assembly election 2012 and 2017.